 We’ve found that these checklists are especially helpful for managers who have more responsibility than sales management, especially those who have their own sales goals or are office/branch managers.
-This simple structure lets them know what to focus on when they are “wearing their sales manager hat.”
+This simple structure can let them know what to focus on when they are “wearing their sales manager hat.”

-Use a sales management training to roll out your newly standardized sales management process.
-Don’t just distribute the checklists – instead, train the team to accomplish the tasks on the lists.
+We encourage our clients to use this sales management training to roll out your newly standardized sales management process.
+Don’t just distribute the checklists.
+But rather, train the team to accomplish the tasks on the lists.
 Provide an opportunity for them to brainstorm and share best practices.
 Then introduce the checklists as an accountability tool.

 Hold Sales Managers Accountable to the Checklists